akcryptoguy/one-master-script/README.md

 sudo nano /etc/ssh/sshd_config
 ```

-You will once more do `sudo systemctl restart sshd` to make those changes to sshd_config active and now your server will be secured using your RSA public/private key pair which is infinitely more secure than using a root password to login.
+You will once more need to run `sudo systemctl restart sshd` to make those changes to sshd_config active and now your server will be secured using your RSA public/private key pair which is infinitely more secure than using a root password to login.

 ## Referral Links